Skywalker V323 RC Hexacopter

 Benefits and Drawbacks

-There are also some cons to this product, when it’s flying at eye level it’s quite difficult to tell which direction the drone Hexacopter is facing making navigation tricky.
-The motors are also prone to overheating and failure if the product is run at full throttle.
+Unfortunately there are also some cons to this product, when it’s flying at eye level it’s quite difficult to tell which direction the drone Hexacopter is facing making navigation tricky.
+It also has a very slow yaw rate which could be an annoyance to more accomplished hobbyists.
+If the product is run at full throttle, the motors are also prone to overheating and failure.
 As, the product does not come with a GPS system so keeping an eye on it is imperative, it will fly out of sight if you let it.

 Conclusion